zyf0717/zyf0717.github.io/_posts/2020-05-06-learnings-from-codewars.markdown

 ```

 For a language that I use most frequently, I have to say I definitely learnt very interesting (though not necessarily useful) things.

-This happend to also be my first golfing challenge.

 ## 3. Mathematics, algorithms, and data structures